Aromanians in Albania: Moscopole

 The city of Moscopole (Albanian: Voskopojë) was once home to the largest Aromanian population in the world.
 It was the cultural and commercial centre of the Aromanians with a population of over 3,500 people.
-The city was razed to the ground by Ali Pasha of Ioannina in 1788, causing an exodus of Aromanian people across the Balkans.
+The city was sacked by Ali Pasha of Ioannina in 1788, causing an exodus of Aromanian people across the Balkans.
 Many of them ended up in what would become North Macedonia, Albania and Greece.
 The largest concentration of Aromanians was in the Pelister region of North Macedonia, the city of Kruševo and around the Lake Prespa.
 The Moscopolitans (Moscopoleanji in Aromanian), is one of the largest population of Aromanians today.
 They speak the Grabovean/Moscopolean dialect of Aromanian and are the descendants of the Graboveans/Moscopoleans in Krusevo (Aromanian: Crushuva, Macedonian: Крушево) are today a fully recognized minority group under the constitutional law of North Macedonia.